opensourcegrappler/mct/Readme.md

 ## Note about the calculation

-The calculation of lean angle is based only on speed and track bearing recorded by a GPS.
+The calculation of lean angle is based only on speed and track bearing recorded by a GPS module.
 Therefore the motorcycle must be in motion for any non-zero value of lean angle to be recorded.
 The position of the GPS recording device on the rider or the bike has a negligible effect on the resulting estimation of lean angle.